zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-transaction-third-party-library.md

 ## What's Dapper Transaction?

-`Dapper Transaction` is exactly like `Dapper` but extend the `IDbTransaction` interface instead and use `Dapper` under the hood.
+**Dapper.Transaction** is exactly like `Dapper` but extend the `IDbTransaction` interface instead and use `Dapper` under the hood.
 It's a simple library to make it easier to work with a transaction.

+ - **Dapper.Transaction** is a simple and lightweight transaction management tool for Dapper.
-Everything `Dapper` support, `Dapper Transaction` support it as well (It's only new extension method calling Dapper)
+ - Everything `Dapper` support, `Dapper Transaction` supports it as well (It's only a new extension method calling Dapper)
+ - It was created to provide an easy way to manage transactions within the Dapper micro-ORM.

 GitHub: https://github.com/zzzprojects/Dapper.Transaction